machikania/phyllosoma/documents/readmeLib-e.txt

 	Class for displaying QRCODE on the screen.

 REGEXP
-	Class for using regular expressions with MachiKania type P.
+	Class for using regular expressions with MachiKania type P/PU.

 STRD2
 	Class for using arrays containing strings (used when defining arrays containing many short strings).